Sellesta/alx-system_engineering-devops/0x02-shell_redirections/README.md

-2-hellofile: script to display the content of /etc/passwd
+Prints "Hello, World", followed by a new line to the standard output